touero/carp/README.md

 $ pip install -r requriements.txt

 # default_config is used to configure tasks in local_runner.py
+# default email config is in config/smtp.yaml
-# defualt yaml is config/smtp.yaml if you want use email api
+# if you want to use it please build a new yaml
 $ python ./local_runner.py -y smtp.yaml

 # linux quit venv